benfox1216/enigma/README.md

 bundle install
 ```

-### Testing
+## Testing

 You can run the test suite by running `rake test`.

 These test the encryption and the decryption features, with edge cases accounted for.
-It also tests the enima decrypt/encrypt methods separately, also with edge cases accounted for.
+It also tests the enigma decrypt/encrypt methods separately, also with edge cases accounted for.
 While the usage commands use today's date, it can also work using a random date.

 All 43 assertions should pass, with 100% test coverage.

-### Usage
+## Usage

 To see it in action, run the following command, and it will encrypt the message contained in the message.txt file, and save it to a new file called encrypted.txt: